combatopera/Concern/README.md

 # Load a non-trivial tune written in pym2149's (currently nameless) live coding language:
 Concern 'contrib/Lemmings 2 Tune 6.py'
 ```
-* Once pym2149 has initialised, type backslash `]` at the top of the file to send it
+* Once pym2149 has initialised, type backslash `]` at the top of the file to send the whole program